 It’s also important to understand what DevOps is not?

-• It’s Not NoOps – We realize some parts of operations need to be automated, that means that either we ops people do some automation development, or developers are writing “operations”code, or both.
+• It’s Not NoOps – We realize some parts of operations need to be automated, which means that either we ops people do some automation development or developers are writing “operations” code or both.

 • It’s Not (Just) Tools – DevOps is not just a sum of the tools.
 It doesn’t mean that tools specifically designed to run systems in accordance with a DevOps mindset aren’t valuable.

 • It’s Not (Just) Culture – It’s overblown that DevOps is “just culture”.
-DevOps consist of items at all levels we list above, but without the tangible body of practice that has emerged around it, is largely useless.
+It consists of items at all levels we list above, but without the tangible body of practice that has emerged around it, is largely useless.
 You might be able to figure out all those best practices yourself given the cultural direction and lots of time to experiment.

 • It’s Not Everything – Sometimes people make grandiose claims that DevOps is about “everything and anywhere”!
 DevOps plugs into the overall structure of a lot of lean and agile thinking, and there are opportunities for that kind of collaboration throughout an organization, but going and reengineering your business processes isn’t really DevOps by itself.
 DevOps is best defined as “Agile Software Development” which should similarly work in concert with others working on larger organizations initiatives, but without losing sight of its primary value proposition for the organization.

-The modern DevOps world is full of outstanding and unique open source tools.
-Here are some of DevOps tools that engineers use to their jobs efficiently and productively:
+The modern DevOps world is full of outstanding and unique open-source tools.
+Here are some of the tools that engineers use to their jobs efficiently and productively:

 • Continuous integration (Jenkins, Travis, Teamcity)